Foundations of regular variation on topological spaces: Continuous functions

 Consider also a map $\tilde\psi(x)=\sup x -\inf x$ with values in $\R_+$.
 Since

 for all $\eps>0$, the map $\tilde\psi$ is a bornologically consistent morphism.
-Thus, if $\xi$ is regularly varying in $\Cont([0,1])$ with the tail measure not only supported by constant functions, then $\sup\xi-\inf\xi$ is a regularly varying random variable. \end{example}
+Thus, if $\xi$ is regularly varying in $\Cont([0,1])$ with the tail measure that is not exclusively supported by constant functions, then $\sup\xi-\inf\xi$ is a regularly varying random variable.
+Its tail measure is the pushforward of the tail measure of $\xi$ under the map $x\mapsto \sup x-\inf x$. \end{example}

 \begin{example}[Derivative map] Let $\XX$ be the space of continuously differentiable functions on $[0,1]$, and let $\YY=\Cont([0,1])$ be the space of continuous functions, both equipped with linear scaling.
-Equip $\XX$ with the norm $\|x\|=\|x\|_\infty+\|x'\|_\infty$, which is the sum of the uniform norms of the function and its derivative, and $\YY$ with the uniform norm, and the ideals generated by these norms chosen as moduli.
+Equip $\XX$ with the norm $\|x\|=\|x\|_\infty+\|x'\|_\infty$, which is the sum of the uniform norms of the function and its derivative, and $\YY$ with the uniform norm, with the ideals generated by these norms chosen as moduli.
 Then the map $\psi(x)=x'$ associating a function $x\in\XX$ with its derivative is a continuous bornologically consistent morphism.
-If $\xi$ is regularly varying on $\XX$ and its tail measure is not supported only by constant functions, then $\psi(\xi)=\xi'$ is regularly varying on $\YY$.
+If $\xi$ is regularly varying on $\XX$ and its tail measure is not supported solely by constant functions, then $\psi(\xi)=\xi'$ is regularly varying on $\YY$ and its tail measure is the pushforward of the tail measure of $\xi$ under the map $x\mapsto x'$.
 This example can be generalised for higher-order differential operators. \end{example}